christinerose/gibbr.org/blog/dns_loc/index.md

 RFC-1876 also describes algorithms for resolving locations for domain names or IP addresses with decreasing accuracy.
 It still refers to classful addressing, despite being published 3 years after CIDR[1], probably because the algorithm it was adapted from was published in 1989.

-An aside; `find.me.uk` can be used to get the location of any UK postcode.
-E.g.:
+An aside: `find.me.uk` can be used to get the location of any UK postcode, e.g. `$ dig loc cb30fd.find.me.uk`.

-	$ dig loc cb30fd.find.me.uk

 There are a few notable issues with the DNS LOC RR.